VonDerBeck/camunda-showcase-keycloak/README.md

 ## What it does

-This is a basic showcase for a Camunda Spring Boot application using a Keycloak Identity Provider Plugin.
-It consists of a simple process including a User Task as well as a Service Task.
+This is a basic showcase for a Camunda Spring Boot application using a [Keycloak Identity Provider Plugin](https://github.com/VonDerBeck/camunda-identity-keycloak).

 You will not only login using Keycloak (or if configured using your preferred social identity provider)